BradDWagner/readme-generator/yourNewREADME/README.md

-# readme-generator
+# readme-generator-example
   [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

   ## Description
     This project untilizes the npm inquirer module to allow the user to generate a README utilizing prompts in the command line

   ## Table of Contents